 Recovering from a frozen shoulder is a lengthy process.
 There are instances where mobility is permanently affected, but in most cases patients recover within 6 months to 1 year.
 Early intervention and regular physical therapy will play a part in decreasing the length of your rehabilitation period.

-Preventing a frozen shoulder
+How can a frozen shoulder be prevented?

 Whilst the exact cause of frozen shoulder is difficult to pinpoint, inactivity is a trigger.
 You should always keep the joint mobile and exercise regularly.
 If you are injured or unwell and unable to move, talk to your doctor about joint health during this time.
 Eat a balanced diet and if you have diabetes, ensure your condition is under control.